AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/starter-permission-controls.md

 A confirmation dialog confirms that new roles were successfully added.

 To make sure your permissions are set up correctly, return to the [Experience Cloud](https://experience.adobe.com/) homepage.
 Select **[!UICONTROL Real-Time CDP Collaboration]** within **[!UICONTROL Quick access]**.
-You should be able to access Collaboration workspace and begin using the features available for your Starter account.
+You should be able to access Collaboration workspace and begin using the features available for your [!DNL Starter] account.

 ## Next steps {#next-steps}